IM Sports Participant Manual

-If the weather is questionable for a game day, plan on all games being played until you are notified from the IM Staff by email or through IMLeagues of games being cancelled for the day.
-For the most up to date information, call no more than 2 hours prior to your scheduled contest.
+If the weather is questionable for a game day, plan on all games being played until you are notified from the IM Staff by email or through IMLeagues of games being canceled for the day.
+For the most up-to-date information, call no more than 2 hours prior to your scheduled contest.

 F. Forfeits and Defaults